 Also consult the Self-Care Guide published by the provincial government, for a review of symptoms and detailed hygiene tips, both at work and at home.

 Wih the help of the Ministère de la Santé et des Services sociaux, learn how to use a face mask, on YouTube.

 Town buildings and other facilities closed, all our activities cancelled

-For an indefinite period of time, all of Mount Royal's municipal buildings are closed to the public, as are all of our outdoor facilities, including playgrounds and dog runs.
-This also applies to the fitness track at Danylyk Park, the basketball court, etc.: there is no exception.
+For an indefinite period of time, Mount Royal's municipal buildings are closed to the public, as are most of our outdoor facilities, including playgrounds.

 Most of our employees are teleworking and our administrative services are reduced to a strict minimum.
 As for essential services, all of them are maintained.

 May 20: tennis and some other outdoor activities allowed

 Since May 20, it is possible to play tennis in TMR.
 The use of the skate park and the outdoor fitness track at Danyluk Park is also permitted, without gatherings.
 Team sports - soccer, basketball, etc. – remain prohibited.

 May 22: dog runs open again

 Our dog runs reopened on May 22.